emdash/udlang/README.md

  - native support for text formats like JSON, as well as binary formats msgpack.
  - optimized binary framing protocol for efficient operation in "release mode".
  - powerful debugging facilities.

+## Project Status ##

+uDLang is in its infancy, (i.e. vaporware).
+If the ideas behind uDLang exite you, contributions are welcome.
+If you don't know where to start, consider submitting test cases or example scripts.

+ - [] Grammar: incomplete
+ - [] Runtime: to be ported from uDashbord
+ - [] Codegen: non-existent.
+ - [] Typechecker: very rough
+ - [] Command line tool: non-existent.